 At Washington Dulles Airport we made use of the pet-relief areas after travelling through security.
 It was well-sign-posted, as well as listed on the website, so you can plan in advance.

 I recommend checking out the locations of pet relief areas in airports that you’ll be flying to, including whether they are before or after security.
+It’s always good to be prepared when your dog decides they need to go!

-Catching Long-Distance Trains in the USA with a Dog
+Taking Long-Distance Trains in the USA with a Dog

 Despite being named after a dog, the Greyhound long distance buses in the USA don’t allow pet dogs onboard, only certified service animals.
 This is similar to most long distance buses in Europe.